MelodicTyper/SSOQL/README.md

 - `SUM`: Calculates the sum of values
 - `COUNT`: Counts the number of items
 - `DIVIDE`: Divides one value by another
+- `MULTIPLY`: Multiplies two values together
+- `SUBTRACT`: Subtracts the second value from the first
+- `AVERAGE`: Calculates the average (mean) of values
+- `MEDIAN`: Finds the median value
+- `MIN`: Finds the minimum value
+- `MAX`: Finds the maximum value
 - `PERCENT_OF`: Calculates what percentage the first set is of the second set
 - `MOST_FREQUENT`: Finds the most frequently occurring value
+- `LEAST_FREQUENT`: Finds the least frequently occurring value
+- `UNIQUE`: Returns a list of unique values
+- `STANDARD_DEVIATION`: Calculates the standard deviation of values
+- `VARIANCE`: Calculates the variance of values
+- `RANGE`: Calculates the difference between the maximum and minimum values

 Examples:
 ```